eholmbeck/ObsTools/README.md

   `obs = Plan(site='lco', year=2023, month=1, day=28, targets=targets, exptimes=exptimes)`.

 There is an example file included to show you how it works.
 Just call `python example.py`!

-**Disclaimer:** I haven't yet coded this to be a nice Python package, so you may have to contend with relative/full paths.